Medieval Arab attitudes to Black people: Terminology

-Pre-Islamic period
+Pre- and early Islamic period

-Pre-Islamic relations outside of North Africa focused on the Aksumite Empire, which exerted considerable power and sometimes direct rule in the Arabian Peninsula from as early as the second century BCE to around Year of the Elephant (sometime in the 550s to 570s), when, at least according to Islamic tradition, increasingly united Arabs defeated Aksumite armies which ruled southern Arabia.
+Pre-Islamic Arab relations outside of North Africa focused on the Aksumite Empire, which exerted considerable power and sometimes direct rule in the Arabian Peninsula from as early as the second century BCE to around the Year of the Elephant (sometime in the 550s to 570s), when, at least according to Islamic tradition, increasingly united Arabs defeated Aksumite armies which ruled southern Arabia.
 During the pre-Islamic period, significant numbers of black people were present in the Arabian Peninsula, and the image of the Abyssinian and African as a warrior is thought to have been significant in the Arab imaginary, both because of the power and presence of Aksumite forces and Arabs' own employment of African mercenaries.
+The work of seven poets who can be identified as Black composed in Arabic in the pre-Islamic period is thought to have survived; these poets include ʿAntarah ibn Shaddād al-Absī (d.
+608), Khafāf ibn Nudba al-Sulakhī, and Sulayk bin al-Sulaka, all born to ethnic Arab fathers and enslaved Black mothers (respectively Hassad, Mufuta, and Mutunda) and known as 'the crows of the Arabs'.
+This poetry attests to the abuse these poets received for their Black skin and/or parentage, yet also to the social success of these Black people.

+The Qurʾān itself views diversity of human skin colour as part of divine providence and welcomes all humans to Islām.
+For example, sūra 30 verses 20–22 read "One of His signs is that He created you from dust and—lo and behold!—you became human and scattered far and wide [...]
+Another of His signs is the creation of the heavens and earth, and the diversity of your languages and colours".
+One of Muḥammad's closest companions was the emancipated slave Bilāl ibn Rabāḥ, who is reputed to have been Black,while ḥadīth attributed to Aksum a supportive role for early Muslims, which later encouraged a body of pro-Ethiopian Muslim literature.
+At the same time, Arabic poetry from the early Islamic period continues to attest to abusing people for their dark skin colour.

-Moreover, ḥadīth attributed to Aksum a supportive role for early Muslims, which later encouraged a body of pro-Ethiopian Muslim literature.
-One important echo of these ideological relationships is found in the writings of al-Jāḥiẓ (d.
+One important echo of these pre- and early ideological relationships between the Arab and African worlds is found in the writings of al-Jāḥiẓ (d.
 868/869), whose Fakhr al-Sūdān wa-al-Bīḍān ('pride of Blacks over Whites') represents debate about the superiority of these races.
-One of Muḥammad's closest companions was the emancipated slave Bilāl ibn Rabāḥ, who is reputed to have been Black.
-The work of seven poets who can be identified as Black composed in Arabic in the pre-Islamic period is thought to have survived; these poets include ʿAntarah ibn Shaddād al-Absī (d.
-608), Khafāf ibn Nudba al-Sulakhī, and Sulayk bin al-Sulaka, all born to ethnic Arab fathers and enslaved Black mothers (respective Hassad, Mufuta, and Mutunda) and known as 'the crows of the Arabs'.
-This poetry attests to the abuse these poets received for their Black skin and/or parentage, as does Arabic poetry which expresses abuse of this kind from the early Islamic period.